 Playlist: Hot Pink

 Hot Pink is a vibe.
 Energizing, disco-tinged modern pop that glitters.
-New playlist featuring Lady Gaga, Charli XCX, Britney Spears, Doja Cat, Robyn and more.
+Featuring Nicki Minaj, Charli XCX, Kali Uchis, BLACKPINK, Doja Cat, KAYTRAMINÉ, and more.

 Hot Pink is a vibe.
 And it has a sound.
 Bright.
 Bold.
 Neon.
-Energizing, disco-tinged modern pop that glistens.
+Energizing, empowering, modern pop that glistens.
 Roller jams.
 Melodrama.
 Glitter.
+Getting ready with the girls.
 All-night parties.
+Icons.
 Exactly one (1) piano ballad.
-Shiny synths, slippery basslines and sing alongs.
+Shiny synths, slippery basslines and singalongs.
 More fun than eating a banana split on a rollercoaster at the beach with your best friend on your birthday.

 Listen to this playlist on repeat because Hot Pink doesn’t quit.